mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Someone:** I was going to say, a life functioning, rather than a life kind of caught by our idea...

 **Katagiri Roshi:** I think that they constantly...
-I think before you come to the Zen center, before you do zazen, I think, look at your life in the past – you know, how often we took care of everything carelessly.
-But after coming to the Zen center and sitting zazen, and listening to the Buddha’s teaching, and even though you don’t understand the real meaning of Buddha’s teachings, still something penetrated your life.
-So, even though you don’t like to listen, the teachings so-called, “Take care of microphone with your sincere heart,” as well as taking care of your life, exactly.
-Always listening to this one, very naturally, unconsciously or consciously, you can deal with your book, and something like that.
+I think before you come to the Zen center, before you do zazen, look at your life in the past – you know, how often we took care of everything carelessly.
+But after coming to the Zen center and sitting zazen and listening to the Buddha’s teaching, even though you don’t understand the real meaning of Buddha’s teachings, still something penetrated your life.
+So, even though you don’t like to listen, the teachings, so-called “take care of the microphone with your sincere heart,” as well as taking care of your life, exactly.
+Always listening to this, very naturally, unconsciously or consciously, you can deal with your book, and something like that.
 You can wrap the book with a wrapping cloth, and hold it with a sincere heart.

 This is a quite different life.
 You don’t know, actually.
 But, your everyday life is completely different.

-So before you come to the Zen center, look at your life, anyway.
-Very naturally a different attitude toward your life, toward others’ life.
-You can see.
+So before you come to the Zen center, look at your life.
+Very naturally a different attitude toward your life, toward others’ life, you can see.

-And then, maturity means, you have to do it, you know, day by day.
+And then, maturity means, you have to do it day by day.
 So, take care of your book, your toilet paper, and your boots, and your pants, et cetera, every day with a sincere heart.
 That is called maturity.
-Maturity is not talking about concept.
-Maturity is a way to *demonstrate* your life, based on that ancient mirror.
+Maturity is not talking about concepts, maturity is a way to *demonstrate* your life, based on that ancient mirror.
 You have to demonstrate.

 So that’s why, how can you demonstrate?
 I try to demonstrate.
 When you demonstrate, your life perhaps can be exactly reflected in that ancient mirror, beyond your speculation.

 That’s why I tell you.
 So, very naturally you do it.
 This is called maturity.

 Each fragment is really encompassed by this maturity.
-So, very naturally, different way of life coming up.
+So, very naturally, a different way of life is coming up.

 Is that clear?